carlos8v/crypto-pass/README.md

 $ npm install
 $ npm run config
 ```
-It is importante to know that **crypto-pass** uses [*nodemailer*](https://github.com/nodemailer/nodemailer) dependency to send a new user his password, and for that to work you will have to provide some SMTP info during the configuration script.
+It is important to know that **crypto-pass** uses [*nodemailer*](https://github.com/nodemailer/nodemailer) dependency to send a new user his password, and for that to work you will have to provide some SMTP info during the configuration script.
 It doesn't really matter what account you provide, it's just a way to send the new user info to the correct user.

 Just for you to know, you will have to provide:
 - SMTP Host;